 Use with caution in

-When used in high doses to treat faecal impaction this medicine should be given with caution to children with any of the conditions listed below.
+When used in high doses to treat faecal impaction this medicine should be given with caution to children with any of the conditions below.

 - Impaired gag reflex.